ExUnit.Case (ExUnit v1.20.0-dev)

 Registers a test with the given environment.

-Registers a function to run as part of this case.
+Registers a function to run as a test for this module.

-This is used by third-party projects, like QuickCheck, to
+This is used by third-party projects to implement macros like

 The test type will be converted to a string and pluralized for